yuguorui/docker-openvpn/README.md

         $ openvpn --config CLIENTNAME.ovpn

-* Run through a barrage of debugging checks on the client if things don't just work
+* Run through a barrage of debugging checks on the client if things don't just work (run in the docker)

         $ ping 192.168.255.1 # checks if you can connect to the VPN server
         $ ping ${CTF_SUBNET} # checks if you can connect to the CTF subnet